Project-Ayaan/kairos/README.md

 - The `qdrant-init` container runs before the main `qdrant` service.
 - If `/qdrant/storage` is empty, it downloads `qdrant_snapshot.tar.gz` from MinIO, verifies the SHA256 hash, and extracts the volume contents.
 - The main `qdrant` container starts with all vector index data pre-populated on disk.

+**Migration Note:** If migrating from earlier deployments with `pubmed_articles` collection, manually reindex or create an alias to `kairos_knowledge` before deploying.
+The system now defaults to `kairos_knowledge` for unified PubMed + policy-document storage.